 It's almost Easter gang!
-This festival which celebrates the return of Christ, but also charming little chicks and fluffy rabbits.
-I can already see families going to small shopping center farms to pet all these little animals, so cute .
+This holiday which celebrates the return of Christ, but also charming little chicks and fluffy bunnies.
+I can already see families going to small shopping center farms to pet all these little animals, so cute.
 So your children have fallen in love with the rabbits there.
 As you pass in front of the pet store window, you see some very cute little rabbits.
 The children beg you to go pet them, “just to see them”.
-The pet store advisor tells you “how easy it is to take care of”.
+The pet store advisor tells you “how easy it is to take care of them”.
 And, in no time at all, rabbit in a cage, arms overflowing with all the “essentials” to please the children, we board the car.
 Without knowing it, you have just made yourself the stereotype of the person who is poorly informed about rabbits. -100 points for Gryffindor.

 Here is a rabbit who arrived at the shelter following an abandonment in the woods, filled with parasites.